weppos/publicsuffix-ruby/README.md

 ## Does ```PublicSuffix``` make requests to Public Suffix List website?

 No. ```PublicSuffix``` comes with a bundled list.
-It does not make any requests to parse or validate a domain.
+It does not make any HTTP requests to parse or validate a domain.

 ## Feedback and bug reports